-A key objective of the Canon Law (Iuris Canonici Licentiatus) programme offered at University of Leuven is to study the seven books in the Code of Canon Law (CIC/83) in depth.
+A key objective of the Canon Law (Iuris Canonici Licentiatus) programme offered at KU Leuven is to study the seven books in the Code of Canon Law (CIC/83) in depth.
 Students also receive training in the various disciplines indicated in the 'Novo Codice' decree issued by the Congregation for Catholic Education.
 Knowledge of secular law will be improved.
 Research skills will be further developed and stimulated: students get acquainted with the process of conducting academic research on an advanced level, are able to develop an extensive research proposal, find all relevant sources and describe the state-of-the-art on a specific topic.
 The obtained knowledge and skills will be integrated while studying concrete cases, writing a thesis and participating in the internship.
 Students with promising results will be stimulated and prepared for the doctoral programme.

 Graduates have been appointed as judges, promotors of justice and advocates in ecclesiastical tribunals.
 They have also been called to serve as chancellors, judicial vicars or experts in canon law in the diocesan Curia or in Catholic organisations.
 Others find employment as teachers in secondary schools, the seminary or the university.

 Successful graduates may also move on to the doctoral programme, where successful completion of specialised study leads to the degree of Doctor of Canon Law and the canonical degree of Iuris Canonici Doctor (JCD).
 These degrees bring with them the opportunity to serve the People of God as a canon lawyer.

 Always verify the dates on the programme website.